 We hope that you never need to call us concerning a swimming pool accident or drowning.
 The easiest way to prevent a pool tragedy is to follow pool safety rules.
 Some helpful pool safety tips are listed below, however, this is not an all inclusive list.

-- The best protection against drowning is to learn how to swim.
+- The protection against drowning is to learn how to swim.
 It is recommended that all adults and children 3 years of age and over should enroll in swimming lessons.

 - Make sure your home swimming pool is secure with a self latching, self closing gate that is high enough to keep children out.
 In addition, keep pool water clean and clear so you can easily see underwater.

 - swim with a buddy.